 During an MRI

 Before an MRI exam can be done, a patient MRI safety screening must be done.
-Because MRI uses a very strong magnetic field, magnetic materials that are in some patient's bodies may represent a danger to the patient and preclude MRI imaging.
+Because MRI uses a very strong magnetic field, magnetic materials that are in some patient's bodies may represent a danger to the patient and prohibit MRI imaging.
 This includes patients with cardiac pacing wires, brain aneurysm clips, pain electrodes, some heart valves, and other metal objects in the body.

 You will be asked to lay flat on a movable table that is guided into the center of the MRI machine.
 During your time in the scanner you will be able to see out from the inner portion of the MRI, known as the "bore", and will be able to always communicate with the Technologist.

-You will hear a thumping or knocking sound during the procedure, but will not feel anything.
+You will hear a thumping or knocking sound during the procedure but will not feel anything.
 We will provide you with headset and headphones may be offered so you can listen to music.
 It s is important that you remain completely still during your exam.
 Even the smallest movement can create blurred images, and occasionally our Technologist will ask you to hold your breath.
 If you are unable to hold still during your exam, please let our staff know and we will make every effort to help.

 MRI with contrast

 Some MRI procedures require a contrast agent (usually gadolinium) to be injected in your veins.
 This injection is done to differentiate the appearance of certain tissues or blood vessels.
 The contrast will be administered into an arm or hand vein with the use of a needle connected to an intravenous line.
 Contrast agents used for MRI are different from those used in X-rays or computed tomography (CT) scanning; they don't contain iodine and are less likely to cause an allergic reaction.
 The contrast agent is ultimately excreted in the urine.
 All contrast agents are approved by the Food and Drug Administration and are generally considered safe.